Oakland fires police chief for alleged misconduct cover-up - KESQ

 Thao placed Armstrong on paid administrative leave last month to review investigations by the department’s federal monitor that found the police chief responsible for gross dereliction of duty.

-The probes by the law firm of Clarence Dyer and Cohen concluded Armstrong failed to investigate and discipline Sgt.
-Michael Chung after he was involved in a hit-and-run with a parked car in 2021 at his apartment building in San Francisco, according to a report first obtained by KTVU-TV and made public by Oaklandside, a local news site.
+The probes by the law firm of Clarence Dyer and Cohen concluded Armstrong failed to investigate and discipline a sergeant after he was involved in a hit-and-run with a parked car in 2021 at his apartment building in San Francisco, according to a report first obtained by KTVU-TV and made public by Oaklandside, a local news site.